Berlin police admits failures over far-right crime spree in Neukölln | DW | 28.09.2020

 A new internal report by the Berlin police details failures to clear up a six-year neo-Nazi crime spree in the district of Neukölln.
 But those affected are unhappy with the report.

-German police faced new criticism over its handling of far-right extremism on Monday after an internal report by the Berlin state police admitted mistakes in an investigation into a string of neo-Nazi attacks in the city's Neukölln district.
+German police are facing new criticism over its handling of far-right extremism after an internal report by the Berlin state police admitted mistakes in an investigation into a string of neo-Nazi attacks in the city's Neukölln district.

 Read more: In Berlin's trendy Neukölln, right-wing attacks rattle activists